 Mallorca Travel Guide 2026: The Ultimate Mediterranean Escape

 Mallorca has successfully shed its reputation as solely a package-holiday destination, emerging in 2026 as the Mediterranean’s most versatile luxury and adventure hub.
-This Balearic giant offers a staggering variety of landscapes: dramatic limestone mountains, turquoise coves rivaling the Caribbean, and a capital city pulsating with art and Michelin-starred gastronomy.
+This Balearic giant — the largest island in the Spanish Balearic archipelago, about 100km long and 75km wide — offers a staggering variety of landscapes: dramatic limestone mountains rising to nearly 1,500 meters, turquoise coves rivaling the Caribbean, and a capital city pulsating with art and Michelin-starred gastronomy.
 This guide cuts through the noise to deliver the essential intelligence for your 2026 visit.

 Why Visit Mallorca in 2026?